Orlando Letelier

-Marcos Orlando Letelier del Solar (13 April, 1932 – 21 September, 1976) was a Chilean economist, politician and diplomat during the presidency of Salvador Allende.
-A refugee from the military dictatorship of General Augusto Pinochet, Letelier accepted several academic positions in Washington, D.C. following his exile from Chile.
-In 1976, agents of Dirección de Inteligencia Nacional (DINA), the Pinochet regime's secret police, assassinated Letelier in Washington via the use of a car bomb.
-These agents had been working in collaboration with members of the Coordination of United Revolutionary Organizations, an anti-Castro militant group.
+Marcos Orlando Letelier del Solar (13 April 1932 – 21 September 1976) was a Chilean Marxist and diplomat during the presidency of Salvador Allende.
+A member of the Socialist Party of Chile, he fled from the military dictatorship of General Augusto Pinochet, Letelier accepted several academic positions in Washington D.C. after his exile from Chile.
+In 1976, agents of Dirección de Inteligencia Nacional (DINA), the Pinochet regime's secret police, assassinated Letelier in Washington in a car bombing.
+The agents had been working in collaboration with members of the Coordination of United Revolutionary Organizations, an anti-Castro militant group.

 Background

-Sergio Orlando Letelier del Solar was born in Temuco, Chile, the youngest child of Orlando Letelier Ruiz and Inés del Solar.
-He studied at the Instituto Nacional and, at the age of sixteen, was accepted as a cadet at the Chilean Military Academy, where he completed his secondary studies.
+Sergio Orlando Letelier del Solar was born in Temuco, Chile, in South-Central Chile, the youngest child of Orlando Letelier Ruiz and Inés del Solar.
+He studied at the Instituto Nacional in Santiago.
+At 16, he was accepted as a cadet at the Chilean Military Academy, where he completed his secondary studies.
 Later, he abandoned a military career.
 He did not finish college and never received a university degree.
-In 1955, he joined the recently formed Copper Office (Departamento del Cobre, now CODELCO), where he worked until 1959 as a research analyst in the copper industry.
+In 1955, he joined the recently formed Copper Office (Departamento del Cobre, now CODELCO) and worked there until 1959 as a research analyst in the copper industry.

-On 17 December 1955, Letelier married Isabel Margarita Morel Gumucio with whom he had four children: Cristián, José, Francisco, and Juan Pablo.
+On 17 December 1955, Letelier married Isabel Margarita Morel Gumucio and they had four children: Cristián, José, Francisco, and Juan Pablo.

-That year, Letelier was fired from the Copper Office, ostensibly for having supported Salvador Allende's unsuccessful second presidential campaign.
-The Letelier family left for Venezuela, where Orlando became a copper consultant to the Finance Ministry.
+In 1959 Letelier was fired from the Copper Office, ostensibly for having supported Salvador Allende's unsuccessful second presidential campaign.
+The Letelier family left for Venezuela, where Orlando Letelier became a copper consultant to the Finance Ministry.

 Political career

 While at university, Letelier became a student representative in the University of Chile's Student Union.
 In 1959, he joined the Chilean Socialist Party (PS).
 In 1971, President Allende appointed him ambassador to the United States.
-His specific mission was to advocate in defense of the Chilean nationalization of copper, which had replaced the private ownership model favoured by the US government.
+His specific mission was to advocate in defense of the Chilean nationalization of copper, which had replaced the private ownership model favored by the U.S. government.